OBJECTIVE OF MAGIC THE GATHERING: Cast spells and attack opponents until they have 0 life.

 Mana is needed to do any other action in the game.
 Think of mana as a magic currency- it is used in the game to pay costs.
 Mana may be one of the five basic colors or it can be colorless.
 If a specific mana is required, there is a colored symbol in the top right corner.
 However, if it is a gray circle with a number (i.e 2), any mana will do as long as it is the right number of mana.

 Almost every land in the game can produce mana.
 Basic lands have the corresponding mana symbol in their text boxes below the picture on the card.
 You may tap them and add a single mana to your mana pool, this is the storage place for unused mana.
 Other types of cards can also make mana.
-Mana is perishable, at the end of a step or phase, the mana stored in your pool disappears.
+Mana is perishable, at the end of a step or a phase, the mana stored in your pool disappears.

 Tapping